Colombia is a free market economy – the fifth largest in Latin America- and major commercial and investment ties to the United States.

 The United States is Colombia’s largest trading partner.
 In 2005, the U.S. received 40% of Colombia’s exports and provided 40% of its imports.
 The EU, Japan, and the Andean Pact countries also are important trading partners.
 Colombia’s strategic location at the crossroads of the Western Hemisphere makes it an ideal export platform.
 Colombia-U.S. bilateral trade has more than doubled over the past decade, from $5 billion a year in the early 1990s to over $14 billion in two-way trade in 2005.
 The United States accounts for 41% of Colombia’s total trade with the world.
 Colombia is the United States’ fourth largest trading partner in Latin America, behind Mexico, Brazil and Venezuela.
 Here you can also read about the Free Trade Zones in Colombia.

 Bilateral trade between Colombia and the United States is highly complementary, reflecting different levels of development between the two countries.
 U.S. exports to Colombia include agricultural commodities like corn, wheat and soybeans and industrial goods and machinery needed to support Colombia’s industrial sector and its progress up the development ladder.
 Colombia’s exports to the United States include natural resources like oil and coal-energy exports not subject to the volatility of Middle East politics-and products like fresh flowers, coffee, bananas and tropical fruits not grown in the United States.
 Colombia’s vibrant apparel industry depends heavily on inputs such as cotton, fabrics and yarns originating from the United States.
+Apart from trade, the USA and Canada have many online businesses operating in Colombia.
+In recent years the online gambling industry has seen a boom in the country, with many people choosing to play online instead of the more traditional land casinos.
+As an example, we present to you FreeSpins-Ca. This online casino from Canada is one of the most visited in Colombia, and for a good reason, players can enjoy hundreds of casino games for free using bonus codes.

 There also exists a vibrant investment relationship between Colombia and the United States.
 More than 200 American companies today operate in nearly every sector of the Colombian economy, including energy, manufacturing, telecommunications, transport, agro-business and business and financial services.